borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 &nbsp;1. [**Friedrich A. Hayek**](https://en.wikipedia.org/wiki/Friedrich_Hayek){:target="_blank"} in his Book [*'The Denationalization of Money'*](https://www.sothebys.com/en/articles/the-economist-who-predicted-bitcoin){:target="_blank"} *(1976)* argued for the end of the government’s monopoly on currency, and in one [interview](https://www.youtube.com/watch?v=EYhEDxFwFRU&t=1118s){:target="_blank"} (first 3 min) in 1984 said:<br>
 *"Govs mostly abuse money and have stop its improvement, also Monetary policy has done only harm.
 We can’t take it violently out of the hands of government.
 All we can do is by some sly, roundabout way introduce something they can’t stop."*<br>
 -He was proponent of [Austrian School](https://en.wikipedia.org/wiki/Austrian_School){:target="_blank"} of economic thought (more free market, less government control).<br>
--On the [opposing pole](https://www.nytimes.com/2011/10/23/business/keynes-hayek-views-origins-of-an-economics-debate-review.html){:target="_blank"} was [John Maynard Keynes](https://en.wikipedia.org/wiki/John_Maynard_Keynes){:target="_blank"} ho was flag bearer of vigorous government intervention in the markets.
+-On the [opposing pole](https://www.nytimes.com/2011/10/23/business/keynes-hayek-views-origins-of-an-economics-debate-review.html){:target="_blank"} was [John Maynard Keynes](https://en.wikipedia.org/wiki/John_Maynard_Keynes){:target="_blank"} who was flag bearer of vigorous government intervention in the markets.
 His view were widely followed throughout the 20th century by many countries ([Keynesian economy](https://www.imf.org/external/pubs/ft/fandd/2014/09/basics.htm){:target="_blank"}).<br>
 &nbsp;2. [**Milton Friedman**](https://en.wikipedia.org/wiki/Milton_Friedman){:target="_blank"} in 1999 [stated](https://www.youtube.com/watch?v=j2mdYX1nF_Y){:target="_blank"}:<br>
 *"Internet is going to be one of the major forces for reducing the role of government.
 The one thing that's missing, that will soon be developed, is the reliable e-cache"*.<br>

 -- One of the pioneers in the field is cryptographer *David Chaum*, called the godfather of crypto.
 He was first to proposed a blockchain-like protocol in his 1982 dissertation *'Computer Systems Established, Maintained, and Trusted by Mutually Suspicious Groups'*.
 In 1995 his company DigiCash created the first electronic ***'eCash'*** system.
 DigiCash eventually failed, because it entered the market before e-commerce was fully integrated within the Internet.
 Still some consider it partial predecessor of cryptocurrencies.<br>
--- Relevant person to mention here is *Nick Szabo*, a computer engineer and legal scholar.
+-- Relevant person to mention here is [*Nick Szabo*](https://learn.saylor.org/mod/book/view.php?id=30735&chapterid=6704){:target="_blank"}, a computer engineer and legal scholar.
 In 1998 he designed a mechanism for a decentralized digital currency he called ***'BitGold'***.
 It was never implemented but has been called *'a direct precursor to the Bitcoin architecture'* since it was one of the earliest attempts at creating a decentralized virtual currency.
-In the [*Bit Gold*](https://coincentral.com/what-is-bit-gold-the-brainchild-of-blockchain-pioneer-nick-szabo/) architecture, a participant would dedicate computer power to solving cryptographic puzzles.
+In the [*Bit Gold*](https://coincentral.com/what-is-bit-gold-the-brainchild-of-blockchain-pioneer-nick-szabo/){:target="_blank"} architecture, a participant would dedicate computer power to solving cryptographic puzzles.
 He is also credited with pioneering the concept of **Smart Contracts**.<br>
 -- Near the end of 2008 an anonymous person under the pseudonym of ***Satoshi Nakamoto*** published a White Paper named: [**BITCOIN: A Peer-To-Peer E-Cache System**](https://bitcoin.org/bitcoin.pdf){:target="_blank"} he designed.
 Definition of term **White Paper**: a report or guide that informs readers concisely about a complex issue and presents the issuing body's philosophy on the matter.
 The Paper itself references several other works written in decades before it, and it was first sent to the cypher mailing list.<br>

 -- At the same time domain [*'bitcoin.org'*](https://bitcoin.org/){:target="_blank"} was registered through [*'anonymousspeech.com'*](https://www.businessinsider.com/swiss-software-developer-bitcoin-2014-4){:target="_blank"} using a prepaid card that can be bought with cash at any local store so it is untraceable.
 Decision to use an alias and hide his identity was done in order to be unknown to the government but also probably to keep the network decentralized, meaning there is no single founder.
 Majority of people involved consider not having a leader to be a feature, not a bug, since the main purpose of the network is to be decentralized.<br>